A Gentle Creature: Plot summary

 The narrator's wife begins to make a habit of leaving during the day, and eventually it is discovered that she is visiting Efimovich, a member of the narrator's former regiment.
 The narrator's wife eventually confronts the narrator with the details that she learned from Efimovich: details about the narrator's shameful departure from his regiment.
-The narrator is unfazed, at least externally, and his wife continues her visits to Efimovich.
+The narrator is unperturbed, at least externally, and his wife continues her visits to Efimovich.
 One time, the narrator follows his wife to Efimovich, bringing a revolver.
 He listens in delight to a verbal duel between his wife and Efimovich, at whom she laughs; and eventually he bursts in and reclaims his wife.

 The narrator and his wife return home.
 They retire for the night separately.
 In the morning, the narrator opens his eyes to see that his wife is standing over him with the revolver pointed at his temple.
-He simply closes his eyes again, and he is convinced that he conquered her with his readiness to accept death.
+He simply closes his eyes again, and is convinced that he has conquered her with his readiness to accept death.
 She does not shoot, and the narrator buys her a separate bed that day.
 That same day, she becomes ill.

 The narrator spares no expense for his wife's medical care, and she slowly recovers.
 Throughout the entire winter the narrator watches his wife furtively, and a watershed moment happens when she begins to sing in his presence.
 The narrator kisses his wife's feet and promises to be a changed man.
 He recounts the story of his shame in the regiment, and he promises to take her to Boulogne-sur-Mer.
 Several days later, the narrator leaves the house to make arrangements for passports.